zachcowell/lantern/README.md

 ## Screens

+- Home screen
+  - Shows metrics in a "Card" like display.
+Each Card should take up half the width of the screen.
+The metrics displayed should be:
+    - Total lanternfly sightings
+    - Total lanternflies killed
+    - Egg nests destroyed
+    - Total number of patrols
+  - By default, this shows all user uploaded data.
+There should be a toggle that shows all of the current user's data
 - Map
   - Displays a map of live sightings
   - Filter toggle to show all sightings (including killed lanternflies)
 - Patrols
   - List view showing historical patrols
-  - Can click "Start New Patrol" to begin tracking the users location, their route, and their patrol
 - Upload
+  - The "+" / "Upload" screen has multiple features:
+    - Upload images of sightings (or killed) lanternflies.
+It should geo-tag this information
+    - Button for "Start new Patrol"
   - Upload image of sightings (or killed lanternflies).
 This will geo-tag each upload on the map
+  - Can click "Start New Patrol" to begin tracking the users location, their route, and their patrol
   - Data is uploaded to AWS S3 buckets
 - Resources
   - USDA.gov resources
   - Amazon affiliate links for salt guns that can be used to kill lanternflies
     - Other resources such as gloves, hand sanitizer, and other recommended equipment
-- Data/Metrics (not sure what to call this tab)
-  - Shows the following information for the user:
-    - Total lanternfly sightings
-    - Total lanternflies killed
-    - Egg nests destroyed
-    - Total number of patrols
-  - shows the same metrics as reported by other users